 A 2007 study examining attempted suicide in the prison system identified solitary confinement as a major factor in suicidal ideation and suicide attempts.
+Among the 24 individuals who attempted suicide:

 "I started hearing voices and losing control of my own thoughts...I really started noticing more when I started being in the hole...It just started getting worse for me." -Participant 2211